 2 nights of camping.

-Complete rowing equipment, including dry suit and dry bag.
+Complete paddling equipment, including dry suit and dry bag.

 Complete camping equipment (MSR Elixir 3 tent and Thermarest mats).